vlstill/tedi/memory-models.md

 \label{fig:thin:naive}
 \end{figure}

-Sadly, there seems to be no widely agreed-upon definition of out of thin air reads\cite{relaxed_opt_semantics_no_thin}.
+Sadly, there seems to be no widely agreed-upon definition of out of thin air reads \cite{relaxed_opt_semantics_no_thin}.
 Even in the aforementioned definition, the problem is that the dependency relation \rel{dp} is not clearly defined -- if it is \TODO{as usually} defined as syntactical dependency, that excluding thin air reads prohibits certain important optimizations.
-Indeed there are widely used optimizations for Java which are forbidden by its memory model \cite{TODO}.
+Indeed there are commonly used optimizations which are forbidden by the Java memory model \cite{Sevcik2008}.
 Furthermore, restricting the dependencies to semantic dependencies does not solve the problem efficiently as these are hard to compute and indeed are not properties of a single run of a program.
 In \autoref{fig:thin:deps}, it can be seen that while the write of `1` to `x` in the `then` branch of thread 2 is syntactically dependent on the load of `y`, it is not semantically dependent and indeed if the optimizer merged the two branches of the `if` and removed the `if` the write would become independent of the read.

 \begin{figure}[tp]